-A New Survey Finds Eighty Percent Of Women Have Experienced Sexual Harassment
+A New Survey Finds 81 Percent Of Women Have Experienced Sexual Harassment

 Loading...

-That includes verbal forms of sexual harassment, like being catcalled, or whistled at, or getting unwanted comments of a sexual nature.
+That includes verbal forms of sexual harassment, like being catcalled or whistled at or getting unwanted comments of a sexual nature.
 It also includes physical harassment, cyber harassment and sexual assaults.

 The report also looked into locations where people experienced harassment.
 The majority of women — 66 percent — said they'd been sexually harassed in public spaces.
 "The public forums are where you see the more chronic experiences of sexual harassment," says Raj.
-These include the verbal harassment and physical harassment, like touching and groping.
+These include verbal harassment and physical harassment, like touching and groping.

 However, 38 percent of women said they experienced sexual harassment at the workplace.
-Thirty five percent said they'd experienced it at their residence.
+Thirty-five percent said they had experienced it at their residence.
 These experiences are more likely to be assaults and the "most severe forms" of harassment, says Raj.

 "The findings show that this is a pervasive problem and permeates all sectors of our lives," says Holly Kearl, the main author of the report.
 "Most people who said they had experienced sexual harassment experienced it in multiple locations."